nathanedison/iter_tree/README.md

 The keys of the dictionary specify the dimension number (starting at '1').
 The values contain the boolean callables to filter the specified dimensions.
 E.g.: {'1':callable,'3':callable}

+Filtering occurs on a dimension's indexes/keys, not its values.

 The optional dim_limit parameter sets the deepest dimension to iterate (counting from 1).

 The parent_keys parameter should not be used; its only purpose is to facilitate recursion of the function.